xymaxim/ytpb/README.rst

   Note 2: This command is experimental and feedback is most welcome.

-You can play and rewind a live stream without downloading.
+You can play and rewind a live stream in mpv player without downloading.
+See also `mpv-ytpb <https://github.com/xymaxim/mpv-ytpb>`__ to enhance the experience.

 .. code::